chroma-core/docs/docs/usage-guide.md

 }
 ```

 Filtering document contents supports the following operators:
 - `$contains` - if the document contains the string (string)

-You can also use the logical operators $and and $or to combine multiple filters.
+You can also use the logical operators `$and` and `$or` to combine multiple filters.

-An AND operator will return results that match all of the filters in the list.
+An `$and` operator will return results that match all of the filters in the list.
 ```python
 {
     "$and": [